 Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
 We must receive your signed and dated proxy card by 11:59 p.m.
-Eastern Time on November 29, 2011 in order to be counted.
+Eastern Time on [], 2011 in order to be counted.

-M38803-P17392 KEEF THIS POI RTION FO R YOUR RECORD THIS PROXY C ARD IS VA LID ONLY WHEN SIGNED AND DATED.
-DETAC H AND RE TURN T HIS POR TION ONL YRC WORLDWIDE INC. The Board of Directors of YRC Worldwide Inc. (the "Company") recommends a vote FOR all director nominees listed below, FOR proposals 2, 3, 4, 6 and 7, and 1 YEAR for proposal 5.
-All matters are proposed by YRC Worldwide Inc. 1.
-The election of directors Nominees: 01) Raymond J. Bromark 02) Matthew A. Doheny 03) Robert L. Friedman 04) James E. Hoffman For All Withhold All □ For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-For Against Abstain 1 Year 2 Years 3 Years Abstain The approval of the YRC Worldwide Inc. 2011 Incentive and Equity Award Plan, including the material terms of the performance goals under which compensation may be paid pursuant to Section 162(m) of the Internal Revenue Code 1986, as amended.
-A non-binding proposal recommending the frequency of future advisory votes on the compensation of the Company's named executive officers.
-For Against Abstain The approval of the amendment to the Company's Amended and Restated Certificate of Incorporation to effect a reverse stock split of the Company's Common Stock and to reduce the authorized shares of the Company's Common Stock.
-The ratification of the appointment of KPMG I Company's independent registered public accounti 2011.
-A non-binding proposal to approve the compensation paid to the Company's named executive officers as disclosed in the proxy statement.
-7. The approval of the adjournment of the Annual necessary, to solicit additional proxies for proposals For address changes and/or comments, please check this box and write them on the back where indicated.
+O VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS F OLLOW S: M38803-P17392 KEEP THIS PORTION FOR YOUR RECORDS THIS PROXY C ARD IS VA LID ONLY WHEN SIGNED AND DATED.
+DETACH AND RETURN THIS PORTION ONLY YRC WORLDWIDE INC. The YRC Worldwide Inc. Board of Directors recommends a vote FOR all director nominees listed below, FOR proposals 2, 3, 4, 6 and 7, and 1 YEAR for proposal 5.
+All matters are proposed by YRC Worldwide Inc. The election of directors Nominees: 01) Raymond J. Bromark 05) Michael J. Kneeland 02) Matthew A. Doheny 06) James L. Welch 03) Robert L. Friedman 07) James F. Winestock 04) James E. Hoffman For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+For Against Abstain 1 Year 2 Years 3 Years Abstain The approval of the YRC Worldwide Inc. 2011 Incentive and Equity Award Plan and approval of the material terms of the performance goals under which compensation may be paid pursuant to Section 162(m) of the Internal Revenue Code 1986, as amended.
+5. A non-binding proposal recommending the frequency of future advisory votes on the compensation of YRC Worldwide Inc.'s named executive officers. us amenaeu.
+For Against Abstain The approval of the amendment to the Amended and Restated Certificate of Incorporation of YRC Worldwide Inc. to effect a reverse stock split of the Company's Common Stock and to reduce the authorized shares of the Company's Common Stock.
+6. The ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for 2011.
+4. A non-binding proposal to approve the compensation paid to YRC Worldwide Inc.'s named executive officers as disclosed in the proxy statement.
+7. The approval of the adjournment of the Annual Meeting, if For address changes and/or comments, please check this box and write them on the back where indicated.
 Please indicate if you plan to attend this meeting.
-NOTE: Such other business as may properly come before the Yes No meeting or any adjournment thereof.
-Please sign exactly as your name(s) appear(s) hereon.
-When sign owners should each sign personally.
-All holders must sign.
-If a continuous sign personally.
-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date ļ
+NOTE: Such other business as may properly come before the Yes No meeting or any adjournment thereof. lministrator, or other fiduciary, please give full title as such.
+Joint e sign in full corporate or partnership name, by authorized officer.
+Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date